Pediatric DentistPort Charlotte, FL

 As a children's dentist, we will discuss all of these treatment options, including the possibility of sedation, with you.
 This way you can make an informed decision as to the dental work you want to have completed and the timing of it.
 In some cases, parents prefer to postpone treating minor cavities for a few months if they feel their child may experience a developmental milestone, for example turning four years old, that may make them more prepared for the treatment.
 At Dragonfly Dental of Port Charlotte, we will work with you to ensure that both you and your child are confident in the decisions that you make regarding their oral health care.

-Check out what others are saying about our pediatric dental services on Yelp: Pediatric Dentist Port Charlotte
+Check out what others are saying about our pediatric dental services on Google: Pediatric Dentist Port Charlotte

 A Comfortable Children’s Dentist

 When you get to our dental office, you will instantly see the difference.
 As a children's dentist office, we have designed our lobby and exam rooms to be kid friendly.
 You will find age appropriate books, toys and warm colors that can help your child to relax and feel at ease.
 We also recommend that if you live in the Port Charlotte area, bring your child by our office before their first dental exam.
 When a child is familiar with an environment, they are more likely to be relaxed and to feel safe.
 Stop by and say hello to our friendly office staff so that when you return to our children's dentist office for a teeth cleaning, your child will feel at ease during their appointment.